Solar Tube Skylight Sedalia Mo

 Natural Light.

-Houses are ending up being greener.
-Conserving energy is a major cornerstone of residential LEED accreditation.
-LEED houses use up to 30% less energy than non-LEED houses.
-Skylights bring complimentary, tidy, natural light into homes, reducing the amount of synthetic light required in a house.
+Homes are becoming greener.
+Conserving energy is a significant foundation of residential LEED certification.
+LEED houses use up to 30% less energy than non-LEED homes.
+Skylights bring complimentary, tidy, natural light into houses, reducing the amount of synthetic light required in a house.

 Heat Gain When Needed.